Jean-Baptiste Leca, Ph.D.

 Skylar has worked as a horse trainer and as an apprenticing vet assistant, and is always looking for opportunities to learn the intricacies of animal behavior of all kinds.

 She also has an interest in scientific drawing, and is looking forward to the opportunity to apply that skill to the object manipulation and tool use research in the lab.

-In Summer 2021, Skylar is doing an Independent Study, working my MSc student Patricia Mitchell on the mechanisms underlying the “stone-wrapping” behavior in Balinese long-tailed macaques.
+In Summer 2021, Skylar did an Independent Study, working with MSc student Patricia Mitchell on the mechanisms underlying the “stone-wrapping” behavior in Balinese long-tailed macaques.

 Maleeha Panjwani, B.Sc. candidate (Independent Study)

 Maleeha is in her final year of a B.Sc. in Neuroscience and Psychology at the University of Lethbridge.
 For the past two years, she has been primarily involved in neuroscience research specifically researching reach and grasp as well as the effects of CBD on dementia and Alzheimer's symptoms in aging mice.
 In Fall 2021, she will continue research regarding Alzheimer's disease in Dr. Rob McDonald's lab in the Department of Neuroscience.
 After graduating, she plans on pursuing a M.Sc., and hopefully going to medical school in the near future.
 Apart from research, in her spare time, Maleeha is a volunteer coach for the Special Olympics Swimming Team in Lethbridge.
 She also tutors students in her religious community.